njdrewett/WitchAssignment/locator/ReadMe.md

-# Locator Application
+## Locator Application

-## As a single Command Line Application or as A deployable microservicethat can pull from a Remote Repository
+# As a single Command Line Application or as A deployable microservice that can pull from a Remote Repository

 # Locator Command Line Interface